-Preparation for the fifth year: There are three things to do during the fourth year in preparation for year five at UMass; note that the first of the deadlines below is January 22.
+Preparation for the fifth year: There are three things to do during the fourth year in preparation for year five at UMass; note that the first of the deadlines below is in early December.

 (1) You must complete a Post-Graduate application to the UMass College of Engineering (can be obtained from Greg Brown in Marston 126 or UMass University Admissions Office).
-This application is due April 1 for the following fall.
-Dean Rubin works closely with MHC students and the Engineering Admissions office to coordinate this process.
+This application is due April 1 for the following fall and the application fee is waived for Mount Holyoke students applying for this program.
 Note that, because of tightened visa requirements, international students will need to document their ability to cover their expenses in the fifth year that are not covered by MHC: room, board and health insurance to the International Programs Office (or IPO) at UMass.

 (2) If you seek additional funding for year five, apply for a College of Engineering scholarship.
 The application is available online at http://www.engineering.umass.edu/scholarships.
-It is due February 5 for the following fall.
+It is due in early February for the following fall.
 Please note that UMass funds for scholarships are much more limited than in past years.

 (3) You can make your fifth year much more affordable by applying for a position in the UMass residence halls to cover the cost of housing in year five.
-The application is due January 22 for the following academic year.
-The application form and information are at http://www.housing.umass.edu/hr/ra_position.html
+The application is due in early December for the following academic year.
+The application form and information are here.